Praveen-Selvakumar/Counts/README.md

 Used for maintaining local data storage and preferences seamlessly.

-(Note :- Still commits and deployements are on progress)
+(Note :- Still commits and deployements are on progress and most of the recent commits will be on "feature/dev" branch.)